tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 Also note that you don't have to create your own templates to display API documentation.
 You can probably already see problems related to custom templates.
 The templates are entirely arbitrary, with terms and structure based on the designer's perceived needs and styles.
 If you write documentation to fit a specific template, what happens when you want to switch themes?
 You'd have to create new templates that parse through the same custom frontmatter.
 It's a lot of custom coding.

 Given that REST APIs follow similar characteristics and sections, wouldn't it make sense to create a standard in the way APIs are described, and then leverage tools that parse through these standard descriptions? *Yes!* That's what the OpenAPI specification is all about.
-Later in this course, I explain several [REST API description formats](pubapis_rest_specification_formats.html), and then launch into an extensive tutorial for the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
-Afterwards, I provide a tutorial for reading the OpenAPI specification using [Swagger UI](pubapis_swagger.html), along with an activity to [create your own Swagger UI](pubapis_swagger.html#create_swaggerui).
+Earlier in this course, I explained several [REST API description formats](pubapis_rest_specification_formats.html), and then launched into an extensive tutorial for the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
+I provided a tutorial for reading the OpenAPI specification using [Swagger UI](pubapis_swagger.html), along with an activity to [create your own Swagger UI](pubapis_swagger.html#create_swaggerui).

 My point here is that you shouldn't be daunted by the coding challenges around creating your own API templates.
 The Aviator theme shows one custom approach, and I highlight it here with code samples to demonstrate the complexity and custom-nature of defining your own templates.
+But this isn't the only approach nor is it even the recommended approach.

 {% include random_ad2.html %}

-## Pattern 2: A website platform {#website_platform}
+## Pattern 2: A single seamless website {#website_platform}

 Many API doc sites provide *one integrated website* to present all of the information.
 You usually aren't opening help in a new window, separate from the other content.
 The website is branded with the same look and feel as the product.
 Here's an example from Yelp:

 <a href="https://www.yelp.com/developers/documentation" class="noExtIcon"><img src="images/yelpapi.png" alt="Yelp API documentation" /></a>

-I hinted at this earlier, but with API documentation, there isn't an application interface that the documentation complements.
+I hinted at this earlier, but with API documentation, there usually isn't a GUI (graphical user interface) that the documentation complements.
 In most cases, the API documentation itself is the interface that users navigate to use your product.
 As such, users will expect more from it.

 One of the challenges in using documentation generated from [OpenAPI](pubapis_swagger_intro.html) or some other document generator is figuring out how to integrate it with the rest of the site.
 Ideally, you want users to have a seamless experience across the entire website.
 If your endpoints are rendered into their own separate view, how do you integrate the endpoint reference into the rest of the documentation?